johnsonjh/latindate/README.md

 The output itself is intended to be rendered using small capital glyphs.
-If you want capitals directly, you can leverage `tr` for conversion:
+If you want regular capitals, you can leverage `tr` for the conversion:

 ```
 $ faketime -m 1909-01-06 ./latindate | tr '[:lower:]' '[:upper:]'